Electricity sector in India: Storage

-Due to high import costs of battery systems, India is currently relying on pumped-storage hydroelectricity.
-India has identified a potential PSH of 214.6 GW and is planning to install at least 50 GW by FY 2030-31.
-In 2020, power tariff from Solar PV clubbed with PSH have fallen below the coal plant tariffs in offering base load and peak load power supply.
+India has identified a potential PSH of 290.4 GW and has an installed capacity of 7.2 GW as of FY 2025-26.
+It plans to install 100 GW by FY 2035-36.
+In 2020, power tariff from Solar PV clubbed with PSH fell below the coal plant tariffs in offering base load and peak load power supply.

-The government is supporting development of BESS through Viability Gap Funding.
-The scheme was announced in Sep 2023 and envisages development of 4 GWh of BESS projects by 2030-31.
-Due to declining battery prices, the target was later increased to 13.2 GWh.
+India has 0.5 GW / 1.1 GWh of installed BESS as of FY 2025-26.
+The government is supporting development of 43.8 GWh of BESS through Viability Gap Funding.

 There has been renewed interest in solar thermal because of its energy storage properties.
 As of 2025, India has an installed capacity of just 329.5 MW of solar thermal, out of which only 101 MW was operational.

-Many storage technologies like Flywheel Energy Storage, Compressed Air Storage, Green Hydrogen, etc. are in nascent stages of development.
+Other storage technologies like Flywheel Energy Storage, Compressed Air Storage, Green Hydrogen, etc. are in nascent stages of development.

 Transmission and distribution

-After electricity is generated at power plants, it is stepped up to high voltages (765 kV, 400 kV, 230 / 220 kV) for transmission over long distances with minimal loss.
-And then stepped down to lower voltages, closer to demand areas for power distribution to end consumers.
+India has one of the world's largest interconnected electricity transmission and distribution (T&D) systems.
+The transmission network facilitates long-distance bulk power transfer, typically using 400kV, 765 kV AC and ±500 kV, ±800 kV HVDC to minimize resistive losses.
+The national grid, which was synchronized in 2013, consists of: